Why We Love It

 Insurance appraisers have duties that may vary based on the type of insurance company.
 The primary task of an insurance appraiser is to thoroughly evaluate the damages that occur when a residential or commercial property is destroyed or damaged due to various reasons, and the claim reaches an impasse.
 As an insurance appraiser, you would be expected to review the damages and provide a fair estimate of the total value of loss.

 Typically, both the insurance company and the policyholder utilizes the services of an appraiser.
 If both sides cannot come to an agreement, a third impartial appraiser may be brought in to bring some resolution to any differences.

 To excel as an insurance appraiser, you will hone your knowledge on the policies and guidelines that apply to the insurance company where you work.
 Junior professionals will likely be assigned small claims, under the guidance of a more experienced appraisal worker.
 Once you are familiar with the everyday procedures, you will then take on bigger projects.

-Can I Become an Insurance Appraiser?
+How To Become an Insurance Appraiser

 Insurance Appraiser Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Insurance Appraiser salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Insurance Appraiser's can make an average annual salary of $65,300, or $31 per hour.
 On the lower end, they can make $52,700 or $25 per hour, perhaps when just starting out or based on the state you live in.

 Salary Rankings And Facts